kumuluz/kumuluzee-samples/jax-rs/README.md

 We will follow these steps:
 * Create a Maven project in the IDE of your choice (Eclipse, IntelliJ, etc.)
 * Add Maven dependencies to KumuluzEE and include KumuluzEE components (Core, Servlet and JAX-RS)
-* Implement the service using standard JAX-RS 2
+* Implement the service using standard JAX-RS 2 API
 * Build the microservice
 * Run it